 - Benefit coverage

-- Compliance with Blue Cross NC medical policy regarding medical necessity
+- Compliance with Blue Cross NC corporate and Blue Medicare medical policies regarding medical necessity

 - Appropriateness of setting

 - Requirements for use of in-network and out-of-network facilities and professionals